cadyberry/census-data/README.md

 # EDA of US census data
 This project examines a set of 14,797 customers to determine which customer characteristics are associated with high income, defined as having income greater than $50,000.
-The most salient findings are as follows:
+Key takeaways are as follows:

 - 31.6% (3554) of records are of high-income earners.
 - Only 6.35% of unmarried individuals are high-income earners.